-(1) DrCheckssm.
+- (1) DrCheckssm.
 DrCheckssm will be the official system for the continuity of the review record.
 DrCheckssm will be used to document all ATR comments, responses and associated resolutions accomplished throughout the review process.
-MSC and district Quality Manuals will establish procedures for documenting DQC.

-(2) Publishing comments and responses to IEPR.
-Regardless of whether or not the views expressed in the IEPR Review Report are adopted, the home district, with assistance from the RMO, shall prepare a written proposed response to the report, detailing any actions undertaken or to be undertaken in response to the report, and the reasons those actions are believed to satisfy the key concerns stated in the review report (if applicable).
+MSC and district Quality Manuals will establish procedures for documenting DQC. - (2) Publishing comments and responses to IEPR.
+Regardless of whether or not the views expressed in the IEPR Report are adopted, the home district, with assistance from the RMO, shall prepare a written proposed response to the report, detailing any actions undertaken or to be undertaken in response to the report, and the reasons those actions are believed to satisfy the key concerns stated in the review report (if applicable).
 All Issues in the IEPR must be addressed.
-The proposed response will be coordinated with the MSC District Support Teams and HQUSACE to ensure consistency with law, policy, project guidance, ongoing policy and legal compliance review, and other USACE or National considerations.

-(a) For decision documents presented to the Civil Works Review Board (CWRB), IEPR (see paragraph 11) comments and responses will be discussed at the CWRB meeting with an IEPR panel or Outside Eligible Organization (OEO) representative in attendance.
+The proposed response will be coordinated with the MSC District Support Teams and HQUSACE to ensure consistency with law, policy, project guidance, ongoing policy and legal compliance review, and other USACE or National considerations. - (a) For decision documents presented to the Deputy Commanding General of Civil and Emergency Operations (DCG-CEO) for approval, IEPR (see paragraph 11) comments and responses will be discussed at the meeting with an IEPR panel or Outside Eligible Organization (OEO) representative in attendance.
 Upon satisfying any concerns, HQUSACE will determine the appropriate command level for issuing the formal USACE response to the IEPR Review Report.
-When USACE response is issued, the district shall disseminate the final IEPR Review Report, USACE response, and all other materials related to the review on its website and include them in the applicable decision document.
-Chief of Engineers' reports for decision documents that undergo Type I
+When the USACE response is issued, the district shall disseminate the final IEPR Review Report, USACE response, and all other materials related to the review on its website and include them in the applicable decision document.
+Chief of Engineers' reports for decision documents that undergo Type I IEPR shall summarize the IEPR Review

-IEPR shall summarize the IEPR Review Report and provide full USACE responses to each concern raised by the IEPR panel.
+Report and provide full USACE responses to each concern raised by the IEPR panel.
 This documentation will become a critical part of the review record and will be addressed in recommendations made by the Chief of Engineers.

-(b) IEPR comments and responses pertaining to the design and construction activities (see paragraph 12) shall be summarized in a report, reviewed and approved by the MSC and posted on the home district website.
+- (b) IEPR comments and responses pertaining to the design and construction activities (see paragraph 12) shall be summarized in a report, reviewed and approved by the MSC and posted on the home district website. - (c) See Appendix E for IEPR Type II documentation and reporting requirements.